lanofdoom/counterstrikesource-gungame/README.md

 # LAN of DOOM GunGame plugin
-A SourceMod GunGame plugin for CS:S and CS:GO servers.
+A SourceMod GunGame plugin for CS:S servers.

 # Building
 Check out the repository and run the ``./build.sh`` script.